LightSecAgg: a Lightweight and Versatile Design for Secure Aggregation in Federated Learning: Experimental Results

 For the performance analysis, we measure the total running time for a single round of global iteration which includes model training and secure aggregation with each protocol while increasing the number of users $N$ gradually for different user dropouts.
-Our results to train CNN~\cite{mcmahan2017communication} on the FEMNIST dataset~\cite{caldas2018leaf} are demonstrated in Figure~\ref{fig:runtime_CNN_varDropout}.
-Performance gain of \scheme with respect to \google and \googlep to train the other models is also provided in Table \ref{tbl:summary}.
+Our results from training CNN~\cite{mcmahan2017communication} on the FEMNIST dataset~\cite{caldas2018leaf} are demonstrated in Figure~\ref{fig:runtime_CNN_varDropout}.
+The performance gain of \scheme with respect to \google and \googlep to train the other models is also provided in Table \ref{tbl:summary}.
 More detailed experimental results are provided in Appendix~\ref{appendix:exp}.
 We make the following key observations.

-\begin{itemize}[leftmargin=*] \item Total running time of \google and \googlep increases monotonically with the dropout rate.
+\textbf{Impact of dropout rate}: the total running time of \google and \googlep increases monotonically with the dropout rate.
 This is because their total running time is dominated by the mask recovery at the server, which increases quadratically with the number of users.